Are There More Car Accidents in Summer or Winter?

 Summer Driving Tips

-With these driving tips in mind, you can enjoy a safe and enjoyable time on the road this summer.
+With these driving tips, you can enjoy a safe and enjoyable summer on the road.

 - Avoid peak rush hours: If you’re planning on taking road trips in California, you’ll want to avoid driving during peak traffic hours, which are generally between 7 a.m. to 10 a.m. and 3 p.m. to 7 p.m.
 Weekends also see a spike in traffic, so try to plan to travel mid-week, if possible.

 - Obey the speed limit: Driving at high speeds can wear down your vehicle and increase the risk of accidents.
-Drive the speed limit and follow the traffic rules to reduce the stress on your vehicle and yourself.
+Drive at the speed limit and follow the traffic rules to reduce stress for yourself and your vehicle.

 - Inspect your tires: In hot weather, tires can lose air pressure faster and become more prone to blowouts.
 To test the tread of your tires, follow the old penny test.
 Turn the penny upside down with Lincoln’s head facing you.
 Insert the coin in your tire treads until the top of the coin reaches the bottom.
 If you can see all of Lincoln’s head, the tread is too low.

-- Check fluid levels: It’s always a good idea to take your car to the mechanic before a road trip.
-Have them check the fluid levels, as well as brakes, belts, hoses, and lights.
+- Check fluid levels: Before a road trip, it’s always a good idea to take your car to the mechanic.
+Have them check the fluid levels, brakes, belts, hoses, and lights.

 - Pack an emergency kit: In addition to towels and sunscreen, make sure you pack a roadside emergency kit.
 Include items such as water, snacks, a flashlight, jumper cables, a first aid kit, flares, and a spare tire.
 You never know when you might need them.